derickr/derickrethans-articles/201901220923-xdebug-experience.rst

 And lastly, (potential) users often cite that it is "hard" to set Xdebug up.
-Although after talking to some of these users, it often becomes clear that the problem is not so much on the Xdebug side of things, but rather other tools: their IDE, Docker, SELinux_, firewalls, etc. Improving this, can only really be done by education (and better error messages).
+Although after talking to some of these users, it often becomes clear that the problem is not so much on the Xdebug side of things, but rather other tools: their IDE, Docker, SELinux_, firewalls, etc. Improving this is a matter of education (and better error messages).

 .. _SELinux: https://en.wikipedia.org/wiki/Security-Enhanced_Linux

 **Poor Performance**

 On the performance side, there are some places with major issues, and some others with minor issues.
-Code coverage isn't particularly very fast, and that needs an in-depth investigation.
+Code coverage isn't particularly fast, and that needs an in-depth investigation.
 I have several ideas on where improvements in code coverage performance can be made—nonetheless, I would continue to put correctness over speed.

 Even with Xdebug just loaded and enabled, there is too much of a performance impact.
-This is because Xdebug usually has every feature ready to go, even though you're not necessarily want to use all of these different features.
+This is because Xdebug usually has every feature ready to go, even though you don't necessarily want to use all of these different features.
 For example, it is ludicrous to use single step debugging with the profiler turned on.

-Although it's often possible to reduce the impact of feature sets by setting configurations options correctly, a better way to put Xdebug in a specific mode would be welcome.
+Although it's often possible to reduce the impact of feature sets by setting configuration options correctly, a better way to put Xdebug in a specific mode would be welcome.

 What Needs to Be Done?